reddvid/my-hugo-site/content/post/2020/new-keeb/index.md

 That's all, just a short review and unboxing post for the internet people to see.
 If you want me to have a typing test and sound test for it, let me know.

-Also, my apps are still available in the <a href="ms-windows-store:publisher?name=Red David" target="_blank">Microsoft Store</a> and some in the <a href="https://play.google.com/store/apps/dev?id=5465762079490576029" target="_blank">Google Play Store</a>, where I mostly get my funds for buying these stuff.
+Also, my apps are still available in the <a class="link" href="ms-windows-store:publisher?name=Red David" target="_blank">Microsoft Store</a> and some in the <a class="link" href="https://play.google.com/store/apps/dev?id=5465762079490576029" target="_blank">Google Play Store</a>, where I mostly get my funds for buying these stuff.
 You can always check them out, they're free to download and use, you don't have to buy or pay the the listed price - unless you want to.